tototomate123/tuwunel/docs/troubleshooting.md

-# Troubleshooting conduwuit
+# Troubleshooting Tuwunel

 > ## Docker users ⚠️
 >
 > Docker is extremely UX unfriendly.
 Because of this, a ton of issues or support
-> is actually Docker support, not conduwuit support.
+> is actually Docker support, not tuwunel support.
 We also cannot document the
 > ever-growing list of Docker issues here.
 >
 > If you intend on asking for support and you are using Docker, **PLEASE**